tamnv/git-test/att.md

     > It will provide some options for displaying logo, menu...
     > It will have reference field to the landing page movie for loading background, logo... on subpage.

-   - If customer want to setup domain for each movie, it already has solution for it.
+  - If customer want to setup domain for each movie, we've already had solution for it.

   **Advantages:**
   - Maintain on only one site.
   - Editor can create site/movie page themeselves.
-  - Easily reuse component.
+  - Easily reuse components.
-  - Manange(content, user) on one place.
+  - Manange(contents, users) on one place.
   - Cheaper price than option 1.

   **Disadvantages:**